Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Introduction

-Concurrent to our work, \citet{AgarwalAlBuHaMa16} show an accelerated rate of convergence for the cubic problem~\eqref{eq:problem} via reductions to fast approximate matrix inversion and eigenvector computations.
+Concurrent to this work, \citet{AgarwalAlBuHaMa17} show the same accelerated rate of convergence for the cubic problem~\eqref{eq:problem} via reductions to fast approximate matrix inversion and eigenvector computations.
 Their rates of convergence are better than those we achieve when $\eps$ is large relative to problem conditioning.
-However, while these works indicate that solving \eqref{eq:problem} is never harder than approximating the bottom eigenvector of $A$, the regime of linear convergence we identify shows that it is sometimes much easier.
-In addition, we believe that our results provide interesting insights on the potential of gradient descent and other direct methods---those without explicit eigenvector calculations or matrix inversions---for non-convex problems.
+However, while these works indicate that solving \eqref{eq:problem} is never harder than approximating the smallest eigenvector of $A$, the regime of linear convergence we identify shows that it is sometimes much easier.
+In work published during the preparation of this paper, \citet{ZhangShLi17} demonstrate that Krylov subspace methods indeed achieve (accelerated) linear rates of convergence for trust-region problems, suggesting that such results may be possible for the cubic-regularized problem~\eqref{eq:problem} as well.

 Another related line of work is the study of the behavior of gradient descent around saddle-points and its ability to escape them~\cite{GeHuJiYu15, LeeSiJoRe16,Levy16}.
 A common theme in these works is an ``exponential growth'' mechanism that pushes the gradient descent iterates away from critical points with negative curvature.
 This mechanism plays a prominent role in our analysis as well, highlighting the implications of negative curvature for the dynamics of gradient descent.